-Kari Campbell, CPACP – Owner
+Kari Campbell, CPACP, CPACM, CPACO – Owner

-She currently serves on the Professional Animal Care Certification Council Board of Directors, Anchorage Animal Control Advisory Board, is a founding member of the Alaska League for Animal Welfare Standards, and has volunteered with Friends of Pets, and the Anchorage Animal Care & Control Center.
-In 2009 she served on Mayor Dan Sullivan’s transition team for the Department of Health and Human Services.
-Kari is a Certified Professional Animal Care Provider, PSCA Advanced Certified Pet Care Technician, IBPSA Advanced Certified Canine Provider, IBPSA Advanced Certified Feline Provider , Master Turdologist and Red Cross Certified in Canine CPR & First Aid.
+She currently serves on the Professional Animal Care Certification Council Board of Directors, is a founding member of the The Normandy Project, has volunteered with Friends of Pets, as a past president and board member, and a former board member on the Anchorage Animal Care & Control Center Advisory Board.
+Kari is a Certified Professional Animal Care Provider, Certified Professional Animal Care Manager, Certified Professional Animal Care Operator, PSCA Advanced Certified Pet Care Technician, IBPSA Certified Canine Specialist, IBPSA Certified Feline Specialist , Master Turdologist and Red Cross Certified in Canine CPR & First Aid.

-Peg Banks, CPACP – Daycare Manager
+Peg Banks, CPACP, CPACM – Daycare Manager

-Ambrea Emerson, Daycare Teacher
+Bailey Lewis, Daycare Teacher

-Katy Malone, CPACP – Daycare Teacher
+Katy Malone, CPACP, Puppy Power!
+Teacher

 Katy was born in Louisiana and grew up in Texas, where she earned bachelor’s degrees in anthropology and in sociology from Texas Tech University.
 She and her husband moved to Alaska in 1999 in search of the almighty dollar to pay off student loans.
 Katy has 11 years’ experience at a local boarding facility, providing individualized care for dogs and cats.
 She is an instructor of puppy classes at Alaska Dog Sports and enjoys teaching people how to have positive relationships with their puppies.
 Katy is a Certified Professional Animal Care Provider (CPACP) through PACCC.
 She is currently a board member and treasurer for the local non-profit organization Straw For Dogs, which advocates to provide assistance and improve conditions for pets living outdoors.
 She and her husband share their lives with Dallas, a 10-year-old Shepsky (Shepherd/Husky mix) adopted through Straw For Dogs.

-Melissa Burnett, On-Call Daycare Teacher
+Melissa Summerfield, On-Call Daycare Teacher

-Melissa Burnett was born and raised in Anchorage, and loves adventuring through Alaska’s wilderness.
+Melissa Summerfield was born and raised in Anchorage, and loves adventuring through Alaska’s wilderness.
 She has an associate’s degree in business administration and accounting from Alaska Career College.
 Melissa’s passion for gymnastics led her to compete for ten years before an injury ended her athletic career.
 She has been around dogs her entire life, and is currently owned by Apollo, a husky/lab mix.

 Lindsay Mondschein, On-Call Daycare Teacher